csezenoglu/RTD-Loop-Antennas/content/magnetic-dipole-moment.rst

 	: Maximum magnetic moment and gain versus the coil width/rod length percentage [Jordan et.al., 2009].

-:rewrite:`The electromagnetic field of the ferrite-loaded transmitting loop is given by Eq 5-1 to 5-3 with the moment` :math:`m=\mu_rod F_v I_o NA`. :rewrite:`The ferrite-loaded loop, however, is seldom used as a transmitting antenna because of the problems associated with the nonlinearity and the dissipation in the ferrite at high magnetic field strengths` [Antenna Engineering Handbook 3Ed - R.C.Johnson H.Jasik – 1993, p5-9].
+The electromagnetic field of the ferrite-loaded transmitting loop is given by Eq 5-1 to 5-3 with the moment :math:`m=\mu_rod F_v I_o NA`.
+The ferrite-loaded loop, however, is seldom used as a transmitting antenna because of the problems associated with the nonlinearity and the dissipation in the ferrite at high magnetic field strengths [Antenna Engineering Handbook 3Ed - R.C.Johnson H.Jasik – 1993, p5-9].

 Static, Cored and N-Turn Loop Antenna
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^